 - Alberta is the only province in Canada that has fully privatized their beer import, retail and warehousing industries.

 What is #DrinkLocal?

 #DrinkLocal is more than just a beer hashtag, it’s a craft beer movement.

 Drink Local or “#drinklocal” is an important grass-roots social movement.
 The #DrinkLocal tag creates awareness and support for local breweries, pubs, taprooms and liquor stores.
-Click here to learn more about the #drinklocal movement and tap into the world of Albertan Craft Beer.
+Click here to learn more about the #drinklocal movement or check out the Alberta Beer Guide and tap into the world of Albertan Craft Beer.

-Kansas Beer Guide – Find the Best KS Breweries
+Colorado Beer Guide – Find the Best CO Breweries

-Indiana Beer Guide – Find the Best IN Breweries
+Maryland Beer Guide – Find the Best MD Breweries

-The Indiana Beer Guide is your resource for a list of all IN breweries and beers.
-Find the best craft beers and craft breweries in Indiana, United States.
+The Maryland Beer Guide is your resource for a list of all MD breweries and beers.
+Find the best craft beers and craft breweries in Maryland, USA.